 5. EltaMd UV Clear SPF46

 EltaMd UV Clear SPF46 is formulated to suit people with more oily skin, which particularly young men can be prone to.
 It combines the physical sunfilter zinc oxide with the organic octinoxate as sunscreens with purely physical sunfilters have a tendency to feel too heavy and occlusive on oily skin.
 Although zinc oxide has a reputation for leaving a white hue, EltaMD UV Clear really does go on clear and non-shiny.
-This sun cream is not water-resistant, but in any case you should reapply sunscreen every 1½ to 2 hours – water-resistant or not – to stay protected.
+This sun cream is not water-resistant, but in any case you should reapply sunscreen every 1½ to 2 hours (water-resistant or not) to ensure continuous protection of your skin.